-Reach Planner is a Google Ads campaign planning tool designed to accurately plan for reach based video campaigns across YouTube and video partners sites and apps, in 50+ countries.
+Reach Planner is a Google Ads campaign planning tool designed to accurately plan for reach-based video campaigns across YouTube and video partner sites and apps, in 50+ countries.

-Reach Planner’s data is based on Google's Unique Reach methodology, validated with 3rd parties and consistent with actual reach and bids reported.
+Reach Planner’s data are based on Google's Unique Reach methodology, validated against third parties and consistent with actual reach and bids reported.
 Reach Planner is updated weekly to use the most up-to-date data available.
 Reach Planner shows reach and frequency estimates, but doesn’t guarantee performance.
-Actual campaign performances depends on other factors such as ad quality and ad relevance.
+Actual campaign performances depend on other factors, such as ad quality and ad relevance.

 Reach Planner can be used to:

 - Accurately plan the reach of your ads across YouTube and Google video partner sites and apps in 50+ global markets.

 - Develop Target Rating Point and Cost Per Point calculations.

 How it works